 Landscaping features aren't reserved for uber-modern plots, as shown in this gorgeous country-style garden.
-This wide, paved pathway creates a beautiful feature in itself, making the journey from A to B a delight, every time.
+This wide, paved pathway creates a beautiful feature in itself, making the journey from zone to zone a delight, every time.

-It's soft, pale hue gives it a welcoming tone, whilst accentuating the prettily dappled shadows of the nearby row of trees.
+Its soft, pale hue gives it a welcoming tone, whilst accentuating the prettily dappled shadows of the nearby row of trees.
 What's more, lining paths with lavender provides robust and scented planting as you walk past, as says the team at Bowles & Wyer.
-Head over to our garden path ideas for more suggestions.

-Have you recently treated yourself to some stylish garden furniture ideas?
-Then why not show them off by creating a distinct backdrop behind your seating spot?
+Have you recently treated yourself to some stylish garden furniture?
+Then why not show it off by creating a distinct backdrop behind your seating spot?

 This cool grey colour adds an urban edge whilst allowing the designs to take centre stage with their intricate woven structure.
 What's more, the difference in materials helps to distinguish the zone, giving the plot more structure and direction.

 If you're not a fan of grey, then you could pick something bold instead – try ochre yellow, raspberry pink, or cobalt blue, for example.